-The Trust celebrates the kickoff of Mental Health Awareness Month as we begin the month of May.
+Today The Trust celebrates the kickoff of Mental Health Awareness Month.

 As a man with a family history of depression, I am fully aware of how mental health affects every part of our lives.
-The Trust is proud of its continued commitment to emphasizing mental wellness for you and your spouses, significant others and family members.
-Stopping the stigma of mental health is an area our staff, Trust Captains and partners are passionate about, educated and focused on.
+As part of our mission, The Trust is committed to promoting mental wellness for you and your family members.
+Stopping the stigma of mental health is an area our staff, Trust Captains and Trust partners are passionate about, educated in and focused on.

-At The Trust, we have designed specific support services through Cigna, Eisenhower Center, our medical partners (Cleveland Clinic, HOAG, Massachusetts General, Tulane, University of North Carolina at Chapel Hill) and others to assist players with the challenges that may arise once you leave the NFL.
-Mental wellness is not only about traumatic brain injury or the effects of concussions, although we understand this could potentially impact former players.
-Rather, a healthy mindset includes self-exploration, a post-career gameplan and work-life balance.
+At The Trust, we have designed support services through Cigna, Eisenhower Center, our medical partners (Cleveland Clinic, Hoag, Massachusetts General, Tulane, University of North Carolina at Chapel Hill) and other organizations to assist players with the challenges that may arise once you leave the NFL.
+Mental wellness is not only about traumatic brain injury or the effects of concussions.
+A healthy mindset includes self-exploration, supportive relationships, a post-career gameplan and work-life balance.
 The Trust strives to be a resource in all of these areas.

-Once again, thank you for all you’ve given to the game of football, and for allowing us at The Trust the opportunity to serve you.
+Once again, thank you for all you’ve given to the game of football, and for allowing us at The Trust to be of service.

 Executive Director, The Trust